VarunCTwin/llmtest_mysql_tooling/README.md

 **Environment Configuration:**
 - Ensure `.env.local` and `.env.remote` files are properly configured
-- Check that environment files are not tracked in git (they should be gitignored)
+- Check that environment files are not tracked in git they should be gitignored or do not push your env changes containing credentials to your repository for security purposes
 - Verify database credentials and network access for remote connections